ramseymcgrath/MemeservicesPolymer3/README.md

     * **specify a `public` directory**, you can enter `build/es6-unbundled` to deploy the build configuration supplied with this sample project.
     * **configure as a single-page app**, enter `Y`.
     * **overwrite `index.html`**, enter `N`.

+    From the Firebase console you may also upload your memes to storage, or use another file hosting service of your choice.
+Just be sure to update the image URLs used in the project, along with the read permissions for the image files.

 4. In a text editor, open `firebase.json` from your root project folder.